 - Committed to lifelong learning and professional development

 Student Learning Outcomes (Computing Accreditation Commission)

-The program must enable students to attain, by the time of graduation:
+The program must enable students to attain, by the time of graduation, an ability to:

 Student Learning Outcomes (Engineering Accreditation Commission)